Optimizing Reads

 8

 The maximum number of units a single opened file can have.
-For example, if the prefetch unit size is 4MB and the max number of unit is 8, Alluxio will fetch at most 32MB data ahead for an opened file.
+For example, with a 4MB unit size and a max of 8 units, Alluxio will prefetch up to 32MB of data ahead for a single file.

 alluxio.user.position.reader.streaming.async.prefetch.file.length.threshold